The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Finding the Truth: True Love

-Only God Himself can show us what true love is, because left to the blindness that characterizes our separation from God, we can see nothing but our own self-indulgent illusions.
+Because of the blindness that characterizes our separation from God, however, we can see nothing but our own self-indulgent illusions.
 Left to ourselves, we have nothing but an empty world of social constructions to give us comfort.
 Left to ourselves, we have nothing but pride, and in that pride we are easily deceived by evil.
 Left to ourselves, therefore, we are lost in slavery to sin.
+Therefore, only God Himself can show us what real love is.

 Psychologically, fear refers to a narcissistic concern about possible damage to our pride and safety.
-In contrast, fear of God refers to our humble awe and service before God’s great glory and mercy.
+In contrast, fear of God refers to our awe, reverence, and service before God’s great glory and mercy.
 Thus, whereas psychological fear pulls us away from God, fear of God leads us directly into the embrace of divine love.

-So, in order to teach us true love, God chose to show it to us through the life of a simple, poor man—a life which ended with the most brutal and humiliating execution known to humanity.
+So, in order to teach us real love, God chose to show it to us through the life of a simple, poor man—a life which ended with a brutal and humiliating execution.

 It was as if God said to all bystanders, those present and those yet to be, “If you can love Him, My Son, this humble, broken man hanging in weakness on that cross out of love for you, you can love anything.
-If you can love anything, you will know true love.
-And if you know true love, you will finally begin to know Me.”
+If you can love anything, you will know real love.
+And if you know real love, you will finally begin to know Me.”

-And He took all of the insults patiently and quietly, without retaliation, all so that we could see the truth of the sin in our hearts—and repent it, in sorrow for the pain we cause to each other.
+And yet, the humiliation inflicted on Christ backfired on his persecutors.
+As they were thinking they had defeated Him, He was resurrected.
+Thus Christ took all of the insults inflicted on Him patiently and quietly, without retaliation, so that we could see the truth of the sin in our hearts—and repent it, in sorrow—and humiliation—for the pain we cause to each other.

 And that’s why Saint Paul said (1 Corinthians 1:23) that the crucifixion of Christ seemed like folly to the Greeks who valued the “wisdom” of natural philosophy; and to the Jews, who looked for powerful prophetic signs, the crucifixion was a stumbling block.